EnigmaCurry/d.rymcg.tech/DIGITALOCEAN.md

 ufw allow 22/tcp
-ufw route allow proto tcp from any to any port 80 ufw route allow proto tcp from any to any port 443 systemctl enable --now ufw systemctl restart ufw ufw --force enable
+ufw route allow proto tcp from any to any port 80 ufw route allow proto tcp from any to any port 443 ufw route allow proto tcp from any to any port 8883 ufw route allow proto tcp from any to any port 2222 systemctl enable --now ufw systemctl restart ufw ufw --force enable